 - Proper group names

 - A good production has lots of stages that get you the final result

 Project Organization - Cubase Mix Console with Master Groups and main out.
 This is a Master Section and it is ready for inserting plugin.

 Drums and percussion are an important part of a lot of music productions.
-Layering drums from different plugins and audio files is a powerfull way to build good drum grooves with impact.
+Layering drums from different plugins and audio files is a powerful way to build good drum grooves with impact.

 Breaking down the audio streams into groups and insert points is a good way to hide already handled details in the mix process.

 - A Group Channel for loops from audio files and drum plugins like Spectrasonics Stylus RMX